dates1967/simpleinvoices/si4win/ReadMe.txt

 	* PHPMyAdmin=1
 		* Setting this to 0 will hide the options to open the database manager PHPMyAdmin,
-		* Note that PHPMyAdmin can still be accessed manually in a web browser given the correct URL, to make PHPMyAdmin unaccessable you may remove or move the contents of the 'phpmyadmin' folder
+		* Note that PHPMyAdmin can still be accessed manually in a web browser given the correct URL, to make PHPMyAdmin inaccessible you may remove or move the contents of the 'phpmyadmin' folder

 	* ToggleServer=1
 		* Setting this to 0 will hide the options to start and stop the server.